 Monsanto Company, along with its subsidiaries, is a leading global provider of agricultural products for farmers.
-Our seeds, biotechnology trait products, and herbicides provide farmers with solutions that improve productivity, reduce the costs of farming, and produce better foods for consumers and better feed for animals.
+Our seeds, biotechnology trait products and herbicides provide farmers with solutions that improve productivity, reduce the costs of farming and produce better foods for consumers and better feed for animals.

 We manage our business in two segments: Seeds and Genomics and Agricultural Productivity.
 Through our Seeds and Genomics segment, we produce leading seed brands, including DEKALB, Asgrow, Deltapine, Seminis and De Ruiter, and we develop biotechnology traits that assist farmers in controlling insects and weeds.
 We also provide other seed companies with genetic material and biotechnology traits for their seed brands.
 Through our Agricultural Productivity segment, we manufacture Roundup and Harness brand herbicides and other herbicides.
-Approximately 45 percent of our total company sales, 41 percent of our Seeds and Genomics segment sales, and 57 percent of our Agricultural Productivity segment sales originated from our legal entities outside the United States during fiscal year 2012.
+Approximately 46 percent of our total company sales, 41 percent of our Seeds and Genomics segment sales and 57 percent of our Agricultural Productivity segment sales, originated from our legal entities outside the United States during fiscal year 2013.

 In the fourth quarter of 2008, we entered into an agreement to divest the animal agricultural products business (the Dairy business).
 This transaction was consummated on Oct.
 1, 2008.
 As a result, financial data for this business has been presented as discontinued operations as outlined below.
-The financial statements have been prepared in compliance with the provisions of the Property, Plant and Equipment topic of the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC).
 Accordingly, for all periods presented herein, the Statements of Consolidated Operations and Consolidated Financial Position have been conformed to this presentation.
 The Dairy business was previously reported as part of the Agricultural Productivity segment.